wkliao/HEP/NOvA/pandana.md

 ---

-### Parallel Read Strategy for PandAna
+### PandAna's Parallel Read Strategy
+#### Data Partitioning
+PandAna's read data partitioning pattern divides the event IDs exclusively into contiguous event IDs among all processes.
+The implementation includes the followings.
+1. Find the number of unique event IDs.
+This is essentially the length of dataset **'/spill/evt.seq'**.
+Note the contents of **'/spill/evt.seq'** are 0, 1, 2, 3, ...., N-1, if its length is N.
+2. Calculate the Partitioning boundaries, so each process is responsible for a exclusive and contiguous range of event IDs.
+If N is not divisible by P, the number of processes, then the remainder IDs are assigned to the processes in lower ranks.
+3. Note this calculation does not require reading the contents of **'/spill/evt.seq'**, but only inquires the length of **'/spill/evt.seq'**.
-#### Algorithm
+#### Parallel reads
-1. Every process reads the length of `evtseq` dataset in `spill` group and calculates how many `evtseq` values should be covered by each process.
-2. Every process reads the last `evtseq` value of its own range.
-3. All the processes perform allgather() for their last `evtseq` value.
-4. Traverse over all the requested groups:
+For each data group, G, in the concatenated file, do the followings:
-    1. Every process reads 1/P of `evtseq` dataset in a group (or a single process reads the entire `evtseq` and scatter it).
+1. All processes read the entire of dataset **'/G/evt.seq'** (or a single process reads the entire **'/G/evt.seq'** and broadcasts it to all processes.)
-    2. Every process counts how many rows should be covered by each process using the `evtseq` values obtained in step 3.
-The output of this step is P integers per process.
-    3. Allgather() for the P integers (counts).
-Then, every process calculates which rows it should read from the datasets in this group using the gathered counts.
+   * Note all datasets in the same group share the number of rows, i.e. the size of first dimension.
+   * The contents of **'/G/evt.seq'** are monotonically non-decreasing.
+It is possible to have repeated event IDs in consecutive elements.
+2. Each process checks the contents of **'/G/evt.seq'** and finds the starting index and length of event IDs fall into its responsible range.
+   * A binary search should be used, without sequentially checking the array contents.
+3. All processes read other datasets in group G collectively, using the starting indices and lengths of the subarrays, one dataset at a time.
+   * Note the lengths can be different among processes.
+   * Read ranges are not overlapping among all processes.

 #### I/O and Communications
-* For each go() call in PandAna, each process only reads 1 chunk from `evtseq` dataset in `spill` group.
+* For each go() call in PandAna, each process only reads 1 chunk from `evt.seq` dataset in `spill` group.
-* For each go() call in PandAna, each process only reads 1/P of `evtseq` dataset in all the requested groups.
+* For each go() call in PandAna, each process only reads 1/P of `evt.seq` dataset in all the requested groups.
 * An allgather(1 integer offset) (step 3) and one allgather(P integer counts) (step 4.3) for each of the requested groups.

 ---